Keith Ablow

 Keith Russell Ablow (born November 23, 1961) is an American author, life coach, former television personality, and former psychiatrist.
 He is a former contributor for Fox News Channel and TheBlaze.

 Formerly an assistant clinical professor at Tufts University School of Medicine, Ablow resigned as a member of the American Psychiatric Association in 2011, in protest to the APA's tacit support of transgender surgeries, which he considered irresponsible.
 Ablow's medical license was suspended in May 2019 by the Massachusetts Board of Registration in Medicine.
 The board concluded he posed an "immediate and serious threat to the public health, safety and welfare", stating that he had engaged in sexual and unethical misconduct towards patients.

 According to the Associated Press, Ablow "freely mixes psychiatric assessments with political criticism, a unique twist in the realm of cable news commentary that some medical colleagues find unethical."
+Ablow resigned from the Massachusetts Board of Registration in Medicine on May 7, 2026.

 Early life and education

 Ablow was born in Marblehead, Massachusetts, the son of Jewish parents Jeanette Norma and Allan Murray Ablow.
 Ablow attended Marblehead High School, graduating in 1979.
 He graduated from Brown University in 1983, magna cum laude, with a Bachelor of Science degree in neurosciences.
 He received his Doctor of Medicine degree from Johns Hopkins Medical School in 1987 and completed his psychiatry residency at the Tufts-New England Medical Center.
 He was Board Certified by the American Board of Psychiatry & Neurology in psychiatry in 1993 and forensic psychiatry in 1999.

 While a medical student, he worked as a reporter for Newsweek and a freelancer for The Washington Post and Baltimore Sun and USA Today.
 After his residency, Ablow served as medical director of the Tri-City Mental Health Centers and then became medical director of Heritage Health Systems and Associate Medical Director of Boston Regional Medical Center.